What's in this article?

 Why doesn’t that work?
 Here are just a few reasons:

-- Your reader is catching up, they aren’t experts.
+- Your readers are catching up; they aren’t experts.
 Getting too deep too fast will cause them to seek a more simple explanation–resulting in their departure from your page.

-- Chances are they landed on your infographic as result of a very specific search.
+- Chances are they landed on your infographic due to a specific search.
 Staying focused on that very narrow concept will leave them satisfied and ready to take the next action you recommend.

 As you begin to brainstorm your infographic, lay out all of the potential messages and data you have available and watch the storylines emerge.
 Then begin to organize them into single topic infographics (chapters in a much larger story).